pmartinezarbizu/pairwiseAdonis/README.md

 # Download

-my recommendation is to download the source file pairwiseAdonis_0.0.1.tar.gz
+My recommendation is to download the source file pairwiseAdonis_0.0.1.tar.gz

-you can download the folder pairwiseAdonis and build from scrath if you experience problems with R versions
+You can also download the folder pairwiseAdonis and build from scrath if you experience problems with R versions

 # INSTALLATION